 Clydebridge Steel Works History

-Although steel is no longer made in Scotland in bulk, in 2015 two works remain where steel plate is rolled, cut and heat treated: Dalzell and Clydebridge.
+Although steel is no longer made in Scotland in bulk, two works remain where steel plate is rolled, cut and heat treated: Dalzell and Clydebridge.

 Dalzell steelworks in Motherwell was started in 1871 by David Colville.
 It quickly gained a reputation, supplying steel for a replacement bridge after the Tay Bridge disaster, and two thirds of the steel for the Forth Bridge, one of the first major steel structures in the world.
 Dalzell quickly grew to be the largest steelworks in the country.
 During WW1 Colvilles took over and enlarged Clydebridge and Glengarnock steelworks and, run from Dalzell, Colvilles went on to dominate the Scottish steel industry.